|

 function instantset(degree){

-else if (browserdetect=="ie")
+if (browserdetect=="ie")

 textcontainerobj.filters.alpha.opacity=degree